dspoel/MDBenchmark/README.md

 by anyone trying to reproduce parts of this work.

 A paper about this work has been published:
-+ Lisa Schmidt, David van der Spoel and Marie-Madeleine Walz *Probing phase transitions in organic crystals using atomistic MD simulations* [ACS Phys Chem Au](https://doi.org/10.1021/acsphyschemau.2c00045)
++ Lisa Schmidt, David van der Spoel and Marie-Madeleine Walz *Probing phase transitions in organic crystals using atomistic MD simulations* The paper is available under open access from [ACS Phys Chem Au](https://doi.org/10.1021/acsphyschemau.2c00045).